bptlab/openbpt-service-templates/java/README.md

 This Java template provides essential scaffolding for developing services within the **OpenBPT** ecosystem.

+**Important notice:** The Java service template is currently only suited for development and is not ready for production yet.

 ## **Setup**

 Follow these steps to set up the environment: